subramario/Budget_Management_App/DEMO.md

 ![](Demo/Main.gif)
 Traditional login page, fitted with error handling

-## Login
+## Dashboard
 ![](Demo/Main_Dash.gif)
 Introducing the Dashboard - the most aesthetic part of this app

 ## Compound Interest Forecasting
 ![](Demo/Compound_Interest_Forecasting.gif)
-If you can visualize it, you can achieve it
+If you can visualize it, you can achieve it!

 ## UI Animations
 ![](Demo/Animations.gif)
-Some cheesy humor to lighten the mood
+Some cheesy humor never hurt anyone

 ## Navigation
 ![](Demo/Navigation.gif)